-The Houston County School District designates certain information from student education records as "Directory Information."
-The primary purpose of "Directory Information" is to allow Houston County School District to include student information in certain school publications or school-related activities (yearbooks, graduation programs, senior portraits, etc.) You have the right to limit or refuse the disclosure of "Directory Information".
+Directory Information, which is information that is generally not considered harmful or an invasion of privacy if released can also be disclosed to outside organizations such as the companies who manufacture class rings, graduation regalia, or publish yearbooks.
+You have the right to limit or refuse the disclosure of "Directory Information".
 If you do not want the Houston County School District to disclose any or all of the below information as "Directory Information", you must notify the principal of the school the student attends in writing within 10 days of receipt of this notice/handbook to opt out of having your child's information included as "Directory Information".
-You may also refuse the disclosure of "Directory Information" using the electronic handbook available through Infinite Campus.